jycho5758/jycho5758.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in Chemistry at the [University of Texas at Austin](https://www.utexas.edu/), working with [Prof. Graeme Henkelman](https://theory.cm.utexas.edu/henkelman/).
-My research uses computational chemistry to understand the **thermodynamic and kinetic properties of materials for energy storage**, with a focus on solid-state battery materials.
+My research uses computational methods to understand the **thermodynamic and kinetic properties of solid-state materials**, including energy materials such as solid-state batteries.
 I develop and apply **accelerated atomistic simulation methods** — machine-learning interatomic potentials, adaptive kinetic Monte Carlo, and enhanced sampling — to study ion diffusion and phase transformation mechanisms beyond the reach of conventional molecular dynamics.
-I expect to graduate in Fall 2026.
-You can read more about my [research](/research/) and [projects](/projects/), or browse my [publications](/publications/) and [talks](/talks/).
+I expect to graduate in **Fall 2026**.
+For more details, please see my <a href="/files/CV_Jaeyoung_Cho.pdf" target="_blank">CV</a>

-<a href="/files/CV_Jaeyoung_Cho.pdf" target="_blank">📄 Download my full CV (PDF)</a>

 Education
 ======